 The Fund has not made, guaranteed or secured, directly or indirectly, any loans to the key management personnel or their personally related entities at any time during the reporting period.

 Related Party Unitholdings

-At 30 June 2023, there were no related parties holding units in the Fund.
+At 30 June 2023, other than the key management personnel mentioned above, there were no related parties holding units in the Fund (2022: Nil).